 Our trained volunteers are familiar with the identification, costs and recommended control methods for some of our area’s MOST WANTED invasive species.
 You can be a Weed Spotter, too!More about Weed Spotters!

-Teen Weed Spotters is a cooperative program between Benton SWCD and OSU Extension Services, Benton County 4-H for teens in grades 10-12 to participate in a series of hands-on training sessions to learn about invasive species that threaten local habitats in Benton County.Read all about Teen Weed Spotters!
+This program is no longer active, but you can still read about it!
+Teen Weed Spotters was a cooperative program between Benton SWCD and OSU Extension Service, Benton County 4-H for teens in grades 10-12 to participate in a series of hands-on training sessions to learn about invasive species that threaten local habitats in Benton County.Read all about Teen Weed Spotters!

 View identification information and more for the invasive plants on the Benton County CWMA list.View the weeds!